dsouza7/Project-2/README.md

 Run the code in Jupyter.
 Once backtracking is over, pygame will launch the video file in a new tab.

 Runtime is too long on my computer (since my gpu is very old), it works faster on new computers.
+I cannot save a pygame video so i took it on my phone.